George Lippard

 George Lippard (April 10, 1822 – February 9, 1854) was a 19th-century American novelist, journalist, playwright, social activist, and labor organizer.
 He was a popular author in antebellum America.

 A friend of Edgar Allan Poe, Lippard advocated a socialist political philosophy and sought justice for the working class in his writings.
 He founded a secret benevolent society, Brotherhood of the Union, investing in it all the trappings of a religion; the society, a precursor to labor organizations, survived until 1994.
 He authored two principal kinds of stories: Gothic tales about the immorality, horror, vice, and debauchery of large cities, such as The Monks of Monk Hall (1844), reprinted as The Quaker City (1844); and historical fiction of a type called romances, such as Blanche of Brandywine (1846), Legends of Mexico (1847), and the popular Legends of the Revolution (1847).
 Both kinds of stories, sensational and immensely popular when written, are mostly forgotten today.

 Lippard died at the age of 31 in Philadelphia, Pennsylvania, on February 9, 1854.

-Life and work

-Early life
+Early life and education

-George Lippard was born on April 10, 1822, near Yellow Springs, in West Nantmeal Township, Pennsylvania, on the farm of his father, Daniel B. Lippard.
-The family moved to Philadelphia two years later, shortly after his father was injured in a farming accident.
+George Lippard was born on April 10, 1822, in West Nantmeal Township, Pennsylvania, on the farm of his father, Daniel B. Lippard.
+The family moved to Philadelphia at some point during Lippard's youth, shortly after his father was injured in a farming accident.
 Young Lippard grew up in Philadelphia, in Germantown (presently part of the city of Philadelphia), and Rhinebeck, New York (where he attended the Classical Academy).
 After considering a career in the Methodist religious ministry and rejecting it because of a "contradiction between theory and practice" of Christianity, he began the study of law, which he also abandoned, as it was incompatible with his beliefs about human justice.
 Following the death of his father in 1837, Lippard spent some time living like a homeless bohemian, working odd jobs and living in abandoned buildings and studios.
 Life on Philadelphia's streets gave him firsthand knowledge of the effects the Panic of 1837 had on the urban poor.
 Distressed by the misery he witnessed, "Lippard decided to become a writer for the masses."